-After gaining a 1st in her undergraduate degree at Bristol University, Anna did her clinical training at University College London.
-Since then Anna has worked in the NHS and the private sector at The Tavistock Clinic, Great Ormond Street Hospital, Vincent Square eating disorders clinic and the Priory Roehampton.
+After attaining a 1st in her undergraduate degree at Bristol University, Anna did her clinical training at University College London.
+Since then Anna has worked in the NHS and the private sector at The Tavistock Clinic, Great Ormond Street Hospital, Vincent Square Eating Disorders Clinic and the Priory Roehampton.
 She now works exclusively in private practice.
 Anna is registered with the HCPC (Health Care Professions Council) and the BPS (British Psychological Society).

-Anna lives in London with her husband and four children and two cats.
+Anna lives in London with her husband, four children and three cats.

 Social network and links